sajadmh/google-sheets-wordle/README.md

 }
 ```

-The function `newGame` referenced above resets the game and moves on to the next Wordle:
+The function `newGame` referenced above resets the sheet and moves on to the next Wordle by incrementing the ID:

 ```
 function newGame() {